hinaazubairr/SQL-Projects/Restaurant Operations Order- Analysis/README.md

 <b> 🚀 How to Use</b>

     - Import the dataset into PostgreSQL
+	- Ensure the tables are named:
+			○ menu_items
+			○ order_details
     - Run the SQL queries provided in the /queries folder
     - Explore results and modify queries for deeper insights